This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.

 This information can also be viewed on Colonial Williamsburg’s free Mobile App on your phone while you’re visiting.
 The app will have the day’s list of activities with their times and location, a map, and other useful pages, so be sure to download it.

-Most activities do require a ticket to access, and are SO very worth the purchase if you are staying a full day, especially for guests with mobility impairments who get half price!
+Most activities do require a ticket to access, and are SO very worth the purchase if you are staying a full day, e

 The most important thing to do when you first arrive is to go to the Visitor’s Center and ask for their free printed Accessibility Guide!